 Creating your meal plans happens in the Planner Sandbox tab.
 Create them just like you would plans for yourself, and then when you're happy with them, save them.
 Click the "Diet Actions" button in the top left of a meal plan, then "Save plans".
 Select the dates for all the plans you would like to save to a set (up to 31 per set), and then give them a title.
 Once you save them, you can load them into any other dates on your own planner, or apply them to any of your clients' accounts.

 If you want to create meal plan sets for many different calorie levels (e.g. if you group clients into 1500 Cals, 1800 Cals, 3000 Cals, etc.), you should most likely create different Nutrition Profiles for each group.
 When you copy the meal plan sets to your client accounts, the Nutrition Profiles get copied over as well.
-If you edit the same nutrition profile to create each group of plans, when you copy it to your client accounts,
+If you edit the same nutrition profile to create each group of plans, when you copy it to your client accounts, it will get copied over with the latest settings you used with it, which might be confusing to your clients.

 4. Applying meal plans to your clients' accounts